 When it comes to written pieces, visual elements such as photos or charts and graphs are also beneficial to increase the spread of written content, Fishkin says.
 Maintaining a professional look, design and feel for your platform – whether a website or video, as an example, make content visually appealing and therefore easier to spread.
 Content creators should also consider using customized shortened uniform resource locators (URLs) links to help promote their content when shared by others.
 “You an shrink down the title so it’s easily understandable,” Fishkin says.

 Also key, Fishkin says, is to ask influencers in your personal community to give you input on the content before it’s even published.
-This will ensure quality and help dictate what audience will share the content.
+This will ensure quality and help dictate what the audience will share the content.
 Better yet, if you personally know an influencer who already has a large audience – that power user will be more eager to share your content.